Redpath History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Redpath research.
 Another 117 words (8 lines of text) covering the years 1296, 1376, 1547, 1602, 1597, 1602, 1726, 1654, 1687, 1717, 1772, 1721, 1788, 1759, 1765 and are included under the topic Early Redpath History in all our PDF Extended History products and printed products wherever possible.

 Although the name, Redpath, appeared in many references, from time to time, the surname was shown with the spellings Redpath, Ridpath, Reidpath, Ridpeth, Redpeth and others.

 Some of the Redpath family moved to Ireland, but this topic is not covered in this excerpt.
-Another 103 words(7 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Gradually becoming disenchanted with life in Ireland many of these uprooted families sailed aboard the armada of sailing ships known as the "White Sails" which plied the stormy Atlantic.
 These overcrowded ships often arrived with only 60 to 70% of their original passenger list, many dying of cholera, typhoid, dysentery or small pox.
 In North America, some of the first immigrants who could be considered kinsmen of the Redpath family name Redpath, or who bore a variation of the surname were